TobiPeterG/AMU/README.md

-# Update Manjaro at shutdown and startup (with plymouth integration)
+# Update Manjaro at shutdown and startup
   THIS SCRIPT IS ONLY(!)
 THOUGHT FOR MANJARO-BASED INSTALLATIONS AND NOTHING ELSE!
 IT WILL NOT WORK AS INTENDED OR MAKE THE SYSTEM UNUSABLE ON OTHER INSTALLATIONS!